lixiaocong/lxcCMS/README.md

 You also need to install MySQL(5.7+), aria2c, Nginx/Apache.
 Installing theme using Docker is recommended.
 Install Docker on your machine.
 If you don’t know how to do it , check out **[this website]( https://www.docker.com/)**

 ### Installing

-After that, open your terminal on Linux/Mac or command window on Windows
+Open your terminal on Linux/Mac or command window on Windows
 ```
 docker run --name nginx -d -p <your local port>:80 -v <your local folder>:/usr/share/nginx/html nginx:stable
 docker run --name aria2 -d -p 6800:6800 -v <data-path>:/home/aria2 -v <config-path>:/etc/aria2 -e TOKEN=123456 vimagick/aria2